dt604121/chess-240/notes.md

 names).
 With leftPosition and rightPosition make sure to use those instead of position!

 ## Phase 1
 Implement validMoves -> makeMoves.
 Also need to make a helper function for movePiece.
 Need to go back through for code quality to improve DRYness.

-## Phase 2

 ## Phase 3